Table of Contents

 Filtering: Simple vs Advanced

-Simple filters allow you to view one particular subset of items, as each filter is additional - meaning the search results will only display items that meet all of the filters applied.
-Therefore the more simple filters you apply, the further you narrow down that one subset you are viewing.
+Simple filters allow you to view one particular subset of items, as each filter is additional – meaning the search results will only display items that meet all the filters applied.
+Therefore, the more simple filters you apply, the further you narrow down that one subset you are viewing.

 Advanced filters allow you to perform simple filter searches, but with multiple subsets through the use of groups.
 With groups, you can view results that meet some or all of the criteria based on the filters you have applied, depending on how you have set up the groups for your search.
 An overview of how to use each of these methods is provided below.